cursorless-dev/cursorless/CONTRIBUTING.md

 While tweaking, the easiest approach is probably to use the `cursorless.individualHatAdjustments` setting in your settings.json to change size / alignment so you don't need to refresh every time.
-Once you're done, you can paste the settings into `addHatAdjustments.ts` and run the following to get your updates:
+Once you're done, you can paste the settings into `scripts/hatAdjustments/add.ts` and run the following to get your updates:

 ```sh
 yarn run compile && node ./out/scripts/hatAdjustments/add.js
 ```

-If instead, you want to average your adjustments with those in main and see the differences to get to yours and main, you can run:
+If instead, you want to average your adjustments with those in main and see the differences to get to yours and main, you can paste the settings into `scripts/hatAdjustments/average.ts` and run:

 ```sh
 yarn run compile && node ./out/scripts/hatAdjustments/average.js